run-ai/docs/docs/Researcher/best-practices/bare-metal-to-docker-images.md

 To overcome that, people working on bare-metal typically write scripts to gather data, code as well as code dependencies.
 This soon becomes an overwhelming task.

 ## Why Use Docker Images?
-Docker images and 'containerization' in general provide a level of abstraction which, by large, frees developers and Researchers from the mundane tasks of 'setting up an environment'.
+Docker images and _containerization_ in general provide a level of abstraction which, by large, frees developers and Researchers from the mundane tasks of _setting up an environment_.
 The image is an operating system by itself and thus the 'environment' is by large, a part of the image.

 When a docker image is instantiated, it creates a _container_.
 A container is the running manifestation of a docker image.